Edited by John R. Crawford & Lauren E. Nuffort

 The Minnesota Insurance Law Deskbook is the authoritative resource on Minnesota insurance coverage issues.
 It addresses general issues such as rules of construction, duties of insured, and ethical considerations; and specific insurance coverages such as homeowners insurance, commercial general liability insurance, professional liability insurance, workers’ compensation insurance, and cyber insurance.
 Although the emphasis is on Minnesota law, authors have referred to commentators or seminal cases from other jurisdictions, either as additional background or as authority on an issue not yet addressed by Minnesota courts.
 With dozens of practice tips, comments, and example boxes with standard policy language pull-quotes – not to mention the subject index, table of authorities, and chapter tabs – the Deskbook is as practical and easy to navigate as it is comprehensive.

 Every chapter has been thoroughly reviewed and updated to ensure its accuracy.
 The Update includes revisions to 25 of the Deskbook’s 26 chapters and a fully updated Table of Authorities.
-The Update also includes the impacts of COVID-19 in various areas of Insurance Law and incorporates the latest case law relevant to Minnesota practitioners.
+The Update also includes relevant discussions on new developments in the areas of first-party bad faith, duties of insured, coverage issues for government-mandated business shutdowns, cyber-insurance and data breaches, and so much more!

 BUNDLE AND SAVE!